“Even the smallest crawler can invade a cabbage”

 The turning point for Alf comes in the form of an inspiration by the character of the manga comics “Niccolo” (based on Niccolo Machiavelli‘s book The Prince), who is taken by the boy as a literal role model – causing him to shape his identity and exact revenge on his tormentors.
 Alf knows that he can’t fight his battles alone and recruits Toke into a secret club — a brotherhood of covert plans and sacrifices… a brotherhood of vengeance.

 Cinematically, My Best Enemy features a lot of elements and motifs that intensely enhance its story.
 One such element is the intertwine between the comic book world and “real life” and an intriguing way of using sound effects and musical score to bring both the comic world and Alf’s imagination to vibrant life on screen.
 The scenes are well composed with an abundance of close-ups, allowing viewers to see (and even feel) the emotions of both Alf and Toke.

 The soundtrack is modern and upbeat and helps the dynamic of the action — not that the dynamic needed much help.
 The action is intense from the very first scene.
-The viewer is thrown straight into the action, and thereafter the film does a great job in holding one’s attention for its entire duration.
+After that, the viewer is thrown straight into the action, and thereafter the film does a great job in holding one’s attention for its entire duration.

-Many plot twists are present and, as a consequence, one is always on an emotional roller coaster – sometimes joyful from watching the scenes of sweet revenge, at other times sad, angry and confused.
-All in all, emotions that the film’s protagonist goes through have a great effect on the viewer’s emotions as well.
+Many plot twists are present, and, as a consequence, one is always on an emotional roller coaster – sometimes joyful from watching the scenes of sweet revenge, at other times sad, angry and confused.
+All in all, the emotions that the film’s protagonist goes through have a great effect on the viewer’s emotions.

-The only similarly themed film with that level of originality I can think of also comes from a Scandinavian country — namely Ruben Östlund`s Play (2011) and I urge you to watch and experience both films.
+The only similarly themed film with that level of originality I can think of also comes from a Scandinavian country — namely Ruben Östlund`s Play (2011).
+I urge you to watch and experience both films.